deangela/DM4173-Professional-Practices-Duff-SP18/schedule.md

 <strong>Which road will you choose?
 Should or Must.</strong>
 <ul>

 <li>Homework Group Share.
-Please bring your calendar, journal, and/or planner with you to class or bring in photos of your weekly and month view for February.</li>
+Please bring your calendar, journal, and/or planner with you to class OR bring in photos of different views of your calendar, journal, and/or planner.</li>
     <ul>
     <li><a href="should_must.md">Should vs. Must</a>
     <li><a href="planner.md">Planner and/or Journal</a></li>